 Design guidance is available for stainless steel structural members and tanks.
-Bolted tanks are not recommended.

 Stainless steel sheeting can be used to line existing or new concrete vessels.

 The three stainless steel process piping systems in common usage are the ANSI, ISO and Metric systems.